Moesif/moesif-rack/README.md

 response = MoesifRack::MoesifMiddleware.new(@app, @options).update_users_batch(users)
 ```

-## Update Company
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `user_id` field.
+This method is a convenient helper that calls the Moesif API lib.

+For more information, see the function documentation in [Moesif Ruby API reference](https://www.moesif.com/docs/api?ruby#update-users-in-batch).

 ### Update a Single Company
-Create or update a company profile in Moesif.
-The metadata field can be any company demographic or other info you want to store.
-Only the `company_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Ruby API Reference](https://www.moesif.com/docs/api?ruby#update-a-company).
+To update a single [company](https://www.moesif.com/docs/getting-started/companies/), use the `update_company()` method.

 ```ruby
 metadata = {